barbarer/py4e-int/_sources/regex/combiningsearchingandextracting.rst

     :feedback_a: This regex equation will not match "Accurate" at the end, it is looking for numbers.
     :feedback_b: This matches the given regex equation.
     :feedback_c: This line matches with the given regex equation.
-    :feedback_d: This equation will not match the decimal number at the end of the phrase.
+    :feedback_d: This equation will not match the "-" after the X.

     Which of the following options will the regular expression ``^X-.*: [0-9.]+`` match with?
 Select all that apply.